trsdln/splashicon-generator/README.md

 # splashicon-generator

-Automatic icon resizing for Cordova.
-Create an icon in the root folder of your Cordova project and use cordova-icon to automatically resize and copy it for all the platforms your project supports (currenty works with iOS and Android).
+Automatic icon and splash screen resizing for Phonegap.
+Create an icon in the root folder of your Phonegap project and use ```icon.png``` and a ```splash.png``` to automatically resize and copy it for all the platforms your project supports (currenty works with iOS and Android).

 ### Installation

+Via NPM install (recommended):

-     $ sudo npm install splashicon-generator -g
+     $ npm install splashicon-generator -g

+ Via NPM link:

+ * Download the source from Github
+ * Enter the project directory and type the following command:

+    $ npm link

 ### Usage

-Create an ```icon.png``` or a ```splash.png``` file in the root folder of your cordova project and run:
+Create an ```icon.png``` and a ```splash.png``` file in the root folder of your cordova project and run:

      $ splashicon-generator